-- 1. Governmental funds: Most of the District's basic services are included in governmental funds, which include the General Fund (01), the Building Fund (21), the Capital Facilities Fund (25), the County Schools Facility Fund (35), the Bond Interest and Redemption Fund (51), special revenue funds (08, 11, 12, 13 and 73), and special reserve funds (14, 17, 19, and 20).
+- 1. Governmental funds: Most of the District's basic services are included in governmental funds, which include the General Fund (01), the Building Fund (21), the Capital Facilities Fund (25), the County Schools Facility Fund (35), the Special Reserve Fund for Capital Outlay (40), the Bond Interest and Redemption Fund (51), special revenue funds (08, 11, 12, and 13), and special reserve funds (14, 17, 19, and 20).
 These funds generally focus on how cash and other financial assets flow in and out as well as the balances left at year-end that are available for spending in subsequent years.
 Consequently, the governmental funds statements provide a detailed short-term view that helps in the determination of whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.
 Because this information does not encompass the additional long-term focus of the District-wide statements, we provide additional information on a separate reconciliation page that explains the relationship (or differences) between them. - 2.
 Proprietary funds: The proprietary fund category includes Enterprise and Internal Service Funds.
 The Internal Service funds report activities that provide supplies and services for other programs and activities of the District.
 The District has no Enterprise funds.
-Proprietary funds are reported in the same way as the Districtwide statements.
+Proprietary funds are reported in the same way as the District-wide statements.
 Currently, the District has one internal service fund-the Property Self-Insurance Fund (67).